 But again, at that time I didn’t had any plans to create my variant.
 Everything began when I’ve switched my attention to PWMA and there weren’t any ‘alive’ servers to play.
 I’ve decided to start my own, tiny server.
 I hosted it at trial accounts at Amazon, Microsoft Azure, Google Cloud – moving around different hostings every few months.
 At first, it was just a small community, but it has been grown in time to a bit more players.

-Another problem is that mid-end multiplayer (and therefore real-time) *band gameplay is spoiled by ‘full ESP’ with unlimited radius.
+Another problem is that mid/end-game *band multiplayer (and therefore real-time) gameplay is spoiled by ‘full ESP’ with unlimited radius.
 Players shouldn’t see all monsters at the whole level all the time in multiplayer variants.
-Limit ESP is essential for truly roguelike experience in real-time mode when you have to make decisions fast.
+Limit ESP is essential for roguelikish experience in real-time mode when you have to make decisions fast.
 I’ve felt sic when had to ‘L’ook around level all the time like mad – it makes gameplay at end-game pretty weird.
 This ESP problem becomes especially bright when you play with the graphical tileset.

 Another doom of rlg spirit is a non-permadeath mode which is quite popular among newbie players, as they often start to play with an everlasting character and then afterwards even if player become experienced it’s hellish hard from them to start playing in roguelike mode, with one life.
 Players should learn to play roguelikes properly from beginning!

 And it’s not everything of course.
-Stair-scumming (fixed with disconnected stairs), the possibility to grind low-level dungeons (fixed with dungeon brackets), pointless food, summoning staves cheezing, etc… All these problems are now solved in ‘Tangaria’.
+Stair-scumming (fixed with disconnected stairs), the possibility to grind low-level dungeons (fixed with dungeon brackets), pointless food, summoning staves cheezing, etc… All these problems are more or less solved in ‘Tangaria’.

 So..
 Back to the time when I’ve just established my PWMA server.
 I’ve started to modify some internal staff and rebalance the game – eg made food much rarer and valuable, as, without rework, food mechanics was too simple and boring (go town -> buy food, repeat).
 So eventually it came to rebalancing all kind of stuff – items, monsters, shops, dungeons, etc, and server become to grow into the variant.

 So after a while, I’ve started to work on the tileset, to enhance game graphics.
 PWMA already had great Gervais’s tileset included, but it had only monsters/items in it; almost without terrain and objects.
-And at this particular point, I’ve really hoped that working on new graphics appearence of the game could inspire other multiplayer roguelike developers to combine their efforts and to work together at ‘game engine’ core, which could be the same for all online roguelike games.
-I thought (and still hope on it) that new vision on this great genre could help people to unite, overcoming their differences, to start joint work.
-Of course (it’s a bit sad, but it seems the only way), each of us would work at its own game, but they could have common mutual ‘core’ with modules which could be customized for each game by its own accord.
+And at this particular point, I’ve really hoped that working on new graphics appearence of the game could inspire other multiplayer roguelike developers to combine their efforts and to work together at ‘game engine’ core, which could be the same for all online roguelike games; I thought (and still hope on it) that we will unite, overcoming their differences, to start joint work.
+Of course (it’s a bit sad, but it seems the only way because of a lot of different stuff in server code), each of us would work at its own game, but they could have common mutual ‘core’ with modules which could be customized for each game by its own accord.

 Creating a new tileset was a very long process..
 But eventually, it’s live.
 Now it’s time to work on pure game design.
-There are loads of work ahead; eg recently I’ve added 20 more races and started rebalancing their stats according to experience (every race will have the same exp penalty); enhancing dungeons design (each dungeon will have its own unique appearance), etc. I hope some of these changes could give a new breath to the online multiplayer roguelike genre.
+There are loads of work ahead; eg recently I’ve added new races and rebalancing their stats according to equal experience concept; enhancing dungeons design (each dungeon will have its own unique appearance), etc. List of main Tangaria’s features could be found there.

 That’s it for now, I’ll edit/write more stuff into this page later.
 Please contact me if there is a mistake or inaccuracy ʕ •ᴥ•ʔ